 Best Medium depth chemical peels

 Medium depth peels are usually done using done with an acid solution containing a 20% trichloroacetic acid (TCA) solution, or higher.
 The higher the strength of acid used, the more care needs to be used in proper patient selection.
-Darker skin patients run the risk of hypopigmentation or hyperpigmentation from higher strength acid solutions.
+Darker skin patients run the risk of hypopigmentation or hyperpigmentation from higher strength TCA peels, when strong acid solutions are used.
 Dr Green will help you decide which percentage and type of acid would be best for your skin type.

-The benefits of a medium strength chemical peel is that while removing the skin cells, it causes new skin to heal and remove more hyperpigmentation, acne scarring, and wrinkles.
+The benefits of a medium strength chemical peel is that while removing the skin cells, it causes new skin to heal and remove more hyperpigmentation for skin lightening, acne scarring, and wrinkles.
 The result is smoother, softer, tighter, and more even skin tone and texture.
+Again, Dr. Green will help decide which type of chemical peel would be best for you based on your skin type and the amount of downtime needed.

 Deep chemical peels

 These deep peels are rarely performed because of the long healing time required and the higher risk of hypopigmentation and hyperpigmentation to the skin.
-Deep peels remove skin cells from the epidermis and from the mid to lower layer of your dermis.
-Deep peels are recommended if you have deep lines and wrinkles, and extensive sun damage.
+Deep peels remove skin cells from the epidermis and from the mid to lower dermal layer.
+Deep peels are recommended if you have deep lines and wrinkles, deep scars, and extensive sun damage.
 Most patients prefer a series of light or medium strength peels, which have a cumulative effect over time, over such a strong chemical peel.

 A deep peel can only performed once.
 Deep chemical peels cannot be done on patients with darker skin tones, since this can damage the skin.
 There can often be a significant contrast in coloration, or demarcation, after a deep peel in the area peeled compared to the untreated skin.
 Deep chemical peels are not needed to treat moderate acne.
 Since deep chemical peels are painful, they require anesthesia or pain management both before and after the procedure.
 You will leave the office with your face bandaged after the procedure.